fernandoval/Springy/documentation/en/README.md

 Controller is part of [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture of the framework.
 All actions is you application is started by a controller class.
 They are responsible for processing requests and generating responses.
 [Read more](/documentation/en/Controllers.md)

+## Library

+The framework library is a set of classes used by itself and what the application can use too.

+You can see it's [documentation here](/documentatnio/en/library).